Building Evaluation Report

 What is the Service Center Redevelopment project?

-The Service Center Redevelopment project is a comprehensive, phased redevelopment of a 14-acre site currently occupied by the City of Everett.
-Approximately 120,000 sq. ft. of buildings will be demolished.
-These buildings have reached the end of their useful life, are seismically unfit, and no longer have the functional capacity to support the City’s operational and emergency response needs.
+The buildings on the existing 14-acre Service Center site, currently occupied by the City of Everett, have reached the end of their useful life, are seismically unfit, and no longer have the functional capacity to support the City’s operational and emergency response needs.

 Several of the Service Center buildings have reached the end of their usable life and are not safe.
 Structural engineers have seismically evaluated the buildings and determined that they are structurally unfit.
-The Public Works Department performs critical functions in disaster recovery, and its services are considered essential.
+The Public Works Department performs critical functions in disaster recovery, such as roadway and water and sewer line repair, and its services are considered essential.
 In order to protect the lives of the people who work within the Service Center and the community they serve, a new, structurally sound facility is needed.

 Pending City Council review and approval, the Department expects to use a combination of utilities rate fees and proceeds from the sale of property to fund the redevelopment.